 We ensure that our research findings are communicated to business and the wider public through a variety of media.
 Our experts have corresponded with regional, national and international media via print/on-line, radio and television interviews and are regularly invited to provide views through public blog posts such as the Huffington Post.
 In all these media, our language is practical and vouched in terms easy for non-specialists to understand.
 We post daily blogs from a variety of voices on a range of topics around the Brexit debate and UK Politics.
 Check it out here.

 Students are our key assets as we go forward into a post-Brexit landscape.
 Here at CBS we put students into the heart of our activities by involving them in research projects, and also by working with companies to provide student internship opportunities to undertake work related to Brexit.
 If you have a particular project that would help a student understand contemporary business issues in the context of Brexit, who in turn could add value to your business, please get in touch here.

 We run a series of regular events featuring public speakers drawn from business, politics and academia.
-Our monthly Brexit Business Breakfast Seminar series has featured speakers commenting on the process of Brexit as it unfolds and the impact on business.
+Our Events include Brexit Business Breakfasts, Workshops around a range of topics and our Annual Conference.

 Similarly, academics from the Centre have been able to converse directly with the business community, and have been heavily involved with local and regional Chambers of Commerce and the Federation of Small Business (FSB) in policy advice and engagement.

 We are also able to work directly with business to address individual organisational issues and help achieve business growth whilst the Brexit negotiation process unfolds, domestically and internationally.

 Through our Business Services team at BCU Advantage, we can work with your business through commissioned research, Knowledge Transfer Partnerships (KTPs), a Knowledge Exchange Enterprise Network (KEEN) programme and Innovation Vouchers.